footdabmommy/wse/docs/source/claims.rst

 Share your permission level
 --------

-To grant someone the same permissions as you inside another player's claim, use the command ``/permissiontrust`` Please ensure the owner of the claim is happy for the other person to have access to the claim.
+To grant someone the ability to manage permissions inside your claim, use the command ``/permissiontrust`` Watch out as this allows the player to trust others inside your claim, make sure you trust them!

 Untrust player
 --------